DataDog/documentation/content/en/integrations/guide/azure-cloud-adoption-framework.md

   1. [Add integrations to collect data][12] specific to the technologies your services employ.
   2. [Enable Application Performance Monitoring (APM)][13] to measure the request counts, latency, and error rates of your services.
   3. [Capture the logs generated by your environment][14] to gain deeper context into when your metrics and traces behave unexpectedly.
 If you have a lot of logs, [store only the most critical logs][15].
   4. [Enable Network Performance Monitoring (NPM)][16] to ensure efficient communication between your services.
-NPM is crucial in the migration process because your original environment may need to communicate to your new cloud environment.
+NPM is crucial in the migration process because your original environment may need to communicate with your new cloud environment.

 Before you migrate your new workload, install the Agent, configure complete data collection on your legacy environment, and design your new workloads to include the Datadog Agent with the same complete data collection.